lokcon/archlinux_troubleshoot/README.md

 Gcin seems only to work in firefox and cinnamon UI
 ##### (Possible) Solution
 After removing some gnome packages bunbled with gnome/cinnamon, gcin suddenly works again.

 It still does not work in the newest version of Spotify.

 #### Touchpad not configurable in Cinnamon
 ##### Description
 Touchpad cannot be diabled and configured through settings in Cinnamon
 ##### (Possible) Solution
-Touchpad is indeed working through ```libinput``` driver, and can be confiured and disabled through command-line utilities.
+Touchpad is indeed working through ```libinput``` driver, and can be configured and disabled through command-line utilities.
 Maybe work that out with Cinnamon / Replace libinput with Synaptics driver?

 ## Solved Problems